Leaning Tower of Pisa: History following construction

 The tower was closed to the public on 7 January 1990, after more than two decades of stabilisation studies and spurred by the abrupt collapse of the Civic Tower of Pavia in 1989.
 The bells were removed to relieve some weight, and cables were cinched around the third level and anchored several hundred meters away, and residences in the path of a potential collapse were vacated.
-The selected method for preventing the collapse of the tower was to slightly reduce its tilt to a safer angle by removing 38 m3 of soil from underneath the raised end.
+The selected method for preventing the collapse of the tower was to slightly reduce its tilt to a safer angle, by removing 38 m3 of soil from underneath the raised end.
 The tower's tilt was reduced by 45 cm, returning to its 1838 position.
 After a decade of corrective reconstruction and stabilization efforts, the tower was reopened to the public on 15 December 2001, and was declared stable for at least another 300 years.
 In total, 70 metric ton of soil were removed.

 After a phase (1990–2001) of structural strengthening, the tower has been undergoing gradual surface restoration to repair visible damage, mostly corrosion and blackening.
 These are particularly pronounced due to the tower's age and its exposure to wind and rain.
-In May 2008, engineers announced that the tower had been stabilized such that it had stopped moving for the first time in its history.
+In May 2008, engineers announced that the tower had been stabilized, and had stopped moving for the first time in its history.
 They stated that it would be stable for at least 200 years.

 A ceremony for the 850th anniversary of the laying of the foundation stone was held on 9 August 2023.